How to Naturally Ease Eczema

 I ended up making a fragrance-free homemade oatmeal soap to use as his shampoo and body wash so I could be sure he was getting cleaned with something pure and natural.

 Soap nuts are natural products that are great for eczema-irritated skin.
-As an added bonus, they also naturally soften your clothes, so you can toss out your fragranced fabric softener as well.
+As an added bonus, they also naturally soften your clothes, so you can toss out your fragranced and potentially toxic fabric softener as well.

 4. Pat Dry